 New Research Underscores Health Warnings on Mercury in Fish

-U.S. mercury levels in precipitation have decreased slightly in the past few years, according to the National Atmospheric Deposition Program (NADP) at the University of Illinois.
+U.S. mercury levels in precipitation have decreased slightly in the past few years.
 Still, new research findings of high mercury levels of fish in lakes, streams, and reservoirs show that mercury continues to pose a health concern for pregnant women and children who eat fish in their daily diets.

 The Fish-Methyl Mercury Connection